PythonRSAS/pythonrsas.github.io/_posts/2022-02-02-1-Review-Gini-Index-and-the-Lorenze-Curve.md

 $$AUC - \frac{G}{2} = \frac{1}{2}  $$

-And it is identical to the Sommer's D metric, which measures how two correlated two sets of ordinal (the actual vs. model predicted) are.
+And it is identical to the Sommer's D metric, which measures how correlated two sets of ordinal (the actual vs. model predicted) are.

 **Sumnmary**